arks-org/arks.github.io/content/_pages/calendar.md

 published: true
 ---

-This table lists events of interest to the ARK community.
+This calendar lists events relevant to the ARK community.

 <!--more-->

-This table lists events of interest to the ARK community.
+This calendar lists events relevant to the ARK community.

 ---

-This calendar is heavily based on [the Fedora events calendar](https://wiki.lyrasis.org/display/FF/Conferences).
-See also this list of library-centric conferences.

 |     |     |     |     |     |     |
 | --- | --- | --- | --- | --- | --- |